-While citizens of non-EU countries in Europe have received visa-free access and are technically supposed to be let in (and most of the time they are), the process is not always as open or as easy as “visa-free” promises to be.
+While citizens of non-EU countries in Europe have received visa-free access and are technically supposed to be let in (and most of the time, they are), the process is not always as open or as easy as “visa-free” promises to be.

-We talk all the time about getting second residencies, citizenships and passports — and there are real benefits to doing so — but not every second passport is made equal.
+We talk all the time about getting second residencies, citizenships, and passports — and there are real benefits to doing so — but not every second passport is made equal.
 You have to be aware of that.

-I’m all about giving you the option to renounce your citizenship — if that’s what you want — but you’ll need to be prepared for everything else that comes with that choice.
+We are all about giving you the option to renounce your citizenship — if that’s what you want — but you’ll need to be prepared for everything else that comes with that choice.

 You don’t want to get stuck just being Paraguayan alone.